algobulls/algobulls_help_site/docs/member/paperback.md

 * `Number of Long Trades` - No. of Long Trades strategy generated during backtesting period.
 * `Number of Short Trades` - No. of Short Trades strategy generated during backtesting period.
 * `Max Gain` - Max Gain during backtesting period.
 * `Min Gain` - Min Gain during backtesting period.
-This is different than Drawdown in a way that it considers minimum possible return from strategy.
+This is different than Drawdown in a way that it considers the minimum possible return from strategy.
 * `Avg.
 Profit per winning trade` - Cumulative Profit for winning trades divided by No. of Wins.
 * `Avg.
 Profit per losing trade` - Cumulative Loss for winning trades divided by No. of Wins.
 * `Add to Portfolio` - Adds the Strategy to Portfolio from where it can be traded in live market.